dreygur/mcp-connect/README.md

 # MCP Remote Proxy

 Ever wanted to connect your local MCP client to a remote server but hit a wall with transport compatibility?
-This Rust-based proxy bridges that gap, letting you connect local MCP applications to remote servers regardless of how they communicate.
+This Rust-based proxy bridges that gap, letting you connect local MCP applications to remote HTTP servers with a unified configuration system.

 ## What it does

-This tool acts as a translator between your local MCP client and remote servers.
-It supports multiple ways to connect (HTTP, STDIO, TCP) and automatically falls back to alternatives if one doesn't work.
-Plus, it handles OAuth authentication, load balancing across multiple servers, and gives you detailed logging when things go wrong.
+This tool provides a centralized way to manage and connect to multiple remote MCP servers.
+Instead of configuring each server separately in your IDE, configure them once in `.mcp-connect.json` and access all servers through a single multiplexing proxy.

 Key capabilities:

-- Connect via HTTP, STDIO, or TCP - whatever works
-- OAuth 2.1 authentication for secure connections
-- Smart fallbacks when connections fail
+- **Central Configuration** - Manage all remote servers in one `.mcp-connect.json` file
+- **MCP Registry Integration** - Search and add servers from the official MCP Registry
-- Load balancing across multiple remote servers
+- **Multiplexing Server** - Access multiple remote servers through one connection
-- Detailed debug logging to troubleshoot issues
+- **Namespace Routing** - Tools from different servers are prefixed (e.g., `github/search_code`)
+- **Environment Variables** - Secure credential management via `.env` files
+- **IDE Integration** - Auto-generate IDE configs (Zed supported)
+- **HTTP/HTTPS Only** - Focus on remote HTTP servers (STDIO servers configured directly in IDE)
 - Full compatibility with MCP 2024-11-05 specification

 ## How it's built

-The project is split into several focused modules:
+The project follows a modular crate structure:

 ```
 ├── crates/
 │   ├── mcp-types/      # Common data types and interfaces
 │   ├── mcp-server/     # Server-side MCP implementation
 │   ├── mcp-client/     # Client that talks to remote servers
-│   ├── mcp-proxy/      # The magic happens here - message forwarding
+│   ├── mcp-proxy/      # Message forwarding and routing
+│   ├── mcp-registry/   # MCP Registry API client
+│   ├── mcp-config/     # Configuration management
-│   └── mcp-connect/     # Command-line tool you'll actually use
+│   └── mcp-connect/    # Command-line interface
 └── examples/           # Sample usage and tests
 ```

-Here's what each piece does:
+Here's what each crate does:

+- **mcp-types**: Shared types, traits, and error definitions
 - **mcp-server**: Handles the local side, talking to your MCP client via STDIO
-- **mcp-client**: Connects to remote servers using HTTP, STDIO, or TCP
+- **mcp-client**: Connects to remote servers using HTTP transport
-- **mcp-proxy**: Sits in the middle, forwarding messages back and forth
+- **mcp-proxy**: Message forwarding with multiplexing and namespace routing
+- **mcp-registry**: Search and fetch servers from the official MCP Registry
+- **mcp-config**: Load, save, and validate `.mcp-connect.json` configurations
-- **mcp-connect**: The CLI tool that ties everything together
+- **mcp-connect**: CLI tool that ties everything together

 ## Getting started